Ashutosh-kr7217/static-assets/presentation.md

 **🎯 KEY POINT: Automate license checking so it happens automatically with every code change - like having a security guard for your code**

-**Content (75 seconds)**

-"Now here's where license scanning becomes really powerful - when you integrate it into your development workflow.
-Let me walk you through this process:
+"Now here's where license scanning becomes really powerful - when we integrate it into our development workflow.

 **⚙️ STEP 1: INTEGRATE SCANNING INTO BUILD PIPELINE** - **SET IT AND FORGET IT** Instead of checking licenses manually at the end, you set up automatic scanning that happens every time someone adds new code to your project.

 **🔍 STEP 2: AUTOMATICALLY DETECT LICENSES** - **NO HUMAN ERROR** As soon as new code is added, the scanning tool examines it and identifies any new licenses automatically.
-You don't have to remember to do this - it just happens.
+You don't have to remember to do this

 **📊 STEP 3: GENERATE COMPLIANCE REPORTS** - **CLEAR VISIBILITY**
 The tool creates easy-to-read reports that show you exactly what licenses are in your project and what you need to do to comply with them.

-**🚫 STEP 4: BLOCK BUILDS WITH HIGH-RISK LICENSES** - **AUTOMATIC PROTECTION** Here's the really smart part: if someone tries to add code with a license that conflicts with your project's rules, the system can automatically stop the build and alert the team.
-It's like having a bouncer at the door of your code repository.
+**🚫 STEP 4: BLOCK BUILDS WITH HIGH-RISK LICENSES** - **AUTOMATIC PROTECTION** Here's if someone tries to add code with a license that conflicts with your project's rules, the system can automatically stop the build and alert the team.

 **📈 STEP 5: CONTINUOUS MONITORING** - **ALWAYS UP TO DATE** The system keeps watching for license changes and new dependencies, so you're always up to date.